Covid-19 coronavirus: China didn't warn public of likely pandemic for 6 key days

 "This is tremendous," said Zuo-Feng Zhang, an epidemiologist at the University of California, Los Angeles.
 "If they took action six days earlier, there would have been much fewer patients and medical facilities would have been sufficient.
 We might have avoided the collapse of Wuhan's medical system."

-Other experts noted that the Chinese government may have waited on warning the public to stave off hysteria, and that it did act quickly in private during that time.
+Other experts noted the Chinese government might have waited to warn the public to stave off hysteria, and it did act quickly in private during that time.

-But the six-day delay by China's leaders in Beijing came on top of almost two weeks during which the national Center for Disease Control did not register any cases from local officials, internal bulletins obtained by the AP confirm.
-Yet during that time, from Jan.
-5 to Jan.
-17, hundreds of patients were appearing in hospitals not just in Wuhan but across the country.
+But the six-day delay by China's leaders in Beijing came on top of almost two weeks during which the national Centre for Disease Control did not register any cases from local officials, internal bulletins obtained by the AP confirm.
+Yet during that time, from January 5 to January 17, hundreds of patients were appearing in hospitals not just in Wuhan but across the country.

 But what is clear, experts say, is that China's rigid controls on information, bureaucratic hurdles and a reluctance to send bad news up the chain of command muffled early warnings.
-The punishment of eight doctors for "rumor-mongering," broadcast on national television on Jan.
-2, sent a chill through the city's hospitals.
+The punishment of eight doctors for "rumour-mongering," broadcast on national television on January 2, sent a chill through the city's hospitals.

 "Doctors in Wuhan were afraid," said Dali Yang, a professor of Chinese politics at the University of Chicago.
 "It was truly intimidation of an entire profession."

-Without these internal reports, it took the first case outside China, in Thailand on Jan.
-13, to galvanize leaders in Beijing into recognizing the possible pandemic before them.
+Without these internal reports, it took the first case outside China, in Thailand on January 13, to galvanise leaders in Beijing into recognising the possible pandemic before them.
 It was only then that they launched a nationwide plan to find cases — distributing CDC-sanctioned test kits, easing the criteria for confirming cases and ordering health officials to screen patients.
 They also instructed officials in Hubei province, where Wuhan is located, to begin temperature checks at transportation hubs and cut down on large public gatherings.
 And they did it all without telling the public.

-The Chinese government has repeatedly denied suppressing information in the early days, saying it immediately reported the outbreak to the World Health Organization.
+The Chinese government has repeatedly denied suppressing information in the early days, saying it immediately reported the outbreak to the World Health Organisation.

 The documents come from an anonymous source in the medical field who did not want to be named for fear of retribution.
 The AP confirmed the contents with two other sources in public health familiar with the teleconference.
 Some of the memo's contents also appeared in a public notice about the teleconference, stripped of key details and published in February.

-Under a section titled "sober understanding of the situation," the memo said that "clustered cases suggest that human-to-human transmission is possible."
-It singled out the case in Thailand, saying that the situation had "changed significantly" because of the possible spread of the virus abroad.
+Under a section titled "sober understanding of the situation", the memo said "clustered cases suggest that human-to-human transmission is possible".
+It singled out the case in Thailand, saying the situation had "changed significantly" because of the possible spread of the virus abroad.

 "With the coming of the Spring Festival, many people will be traveling, and the risk of transmission and spread is high," the memo continued.
 "All localities must prepare for and respond to a pandemic."